eat1000/ASA/README.md

 	--thread-num	Number of threads on which the program will be running [default: thread number in your machine - 1].

 ## Citation
-Shi G, Kuang Q. Ancestral spectrum analysis with population-specific variants.
+[1] Shi G, Kuang Q. Ancestral spectrum analysis with population-specific variants.
 Front Genet.
 2021;12:724638.
+[2] Shi G. Insights from analysis of ancient and modern DNAs with population-specific SNPs.
+In submission.